payday loans background image

 Can I get a payday loan if I’m unemployed or on irregular income?

-If you don’t have regular, provable income, a legitimate lender is unlikely to approve a payday loan.
-Any lender willing to give you a loan without checking income, bank statements, or affordability should be treated with extreme caution.
-In that situation, it’s usually safer to talk directly to your creditors, ask for new payment terms, or speak to a registered debt counsellor, rather than sign up for high-cost credit you realistically can’t repay.
+If you do not have regular, provable income, approval from a legitimate lender is unlikely.
+Responsible credit providers are expected to assess whether the repayment is affordable before granting credit, so no stable income usually makes approval much harder.
+If a lender is willing to lend without checking income, bank statements, or affordability properly, that should be treated as a warning sign.
+In that situation, it is usually safer to talk to your creditors, ask about revised payment terms, or speak to a registered debt counsellor.

 How do I know if an online payday lender is legit?

-• They clearly display an NCR registration number
+• They clearly identify the lender and show an NCR registration number

-• They give you a proper pre-agreement and full quote before you sign
+• They give you a written quotation or pre-agreement and a proper contract before you accept

-• They explain the interest, initiation fee and service fee in rand terms
+• They explain the interest, initiation fee, service fee, and repayment terms clearly

-• They run an affordability check and ask for proof of income
+• They ask for proof of income and carry out an affordability check

 When is it better to avoid a payday loan and look for other help?